Accounting

 Tax obligations for eBay Sellers in Australia

 It is also important for business sellers to be aware of other taxes like Fringe Benefits Tax (FBT), depending on your business structure.
-To understand all of your tax obligations and eBay sales tax as a business owner, consulting an accountant that is familiar with ATO requirements for online sellers is recommended.
+To understand all of your tax obligations and eBay sales tax as a business owner, we recommend you consult with your tax advisor or an accountant that is familiar with ATO requirements for online sellers.
 With organization and the right professional guidance, you can establish the appropriate structure for your eBay business and meet necessary compliance standards.

 ATO record keeping requirements in Australia